Preece House was built in 1948 and served as a family home for more than 50 years.

-The original owners of the house, William and "Granny" Preece and son Bill, ran a business that provided a large proportion of the telegraph poles in the Gold Coast and Hinterland areas from the 1950s through to the 1980s.
-(Photos available).
+Its original owners were William and Ada Preece and son Bill, who ran a telegraph pole supply business to the Gold Coast and Hinterland from the 1950s through to the 1980s.

 NO BOOKING REQUIRED

 Self-guided & guided tours